BBOXX/slate/source/includes/_change_entity.md

     }
 ```

-This endpoint is used to change the entity to which a unit is.
-A succesful request will generate a 200 response and return a list of all entites that this unit is assigned to.
+This endpoint is used to change the entity of the unit.
+A successful request will generate a 200 response and return a list of all entities that this unit is assigned to.

     | value
 ---:|:------
 __endpoint__ | `/products/<imei>/change_entity`
 __method__ | `PUT`